 Furthermore, one should remember that receiving a foreign inheritance or a gift may trigger other U.S. tax reporting requirements.
 The most prominent of these requirements is the Report on Foreign Bank and Financial Accounts (FBAR).
 Generally, FBAR is required to be filed by any U.S. person who has a financial interest in or signature authority or other authority over any financial account in a foreign country, if the aggregate value of these accounts exceeds $10,000 at any time during the calendar year.

 Finally, a note of caution: requirements under Form 3520 may become complex fairly fast.
 For example, the exact date of inheritance or gift may be in dispute.
-Also, it is possible that some gifts should be reported in certain way only.
+Also, it is possible that some gifts should be reported in a certain way only.
 Even the calculation of $100,000 per year may be subject to various interpretations.
 Therefore, a help of an international tax attorney should be secured by the taxpayer in order to determine what international tax reporting requirements apply.

 Contact Sherayzen Law Office for International Tax Help